doc4d/docs/docs/settings/web.md

 However, when the "Include 4D passwords" option is selected, two possible results can occur:

 -   The user's name and password don't exist in 4D's password table.
 In this case, if the connection has been accepted by the [On Web Authentication Database Method](https://doc.4d.com/4Dv19/4D/14-R2/On-Web-Authentication-Database-Method.300-1342178.en.html), the Generic Web User's access rights will be applied to the browser.
--   If the user's name and password exist in 4D's password table, the "Generic Web User" parameter is ignored.
+-   If the user's name and password exist in 4D's password table, the Generic Web User parameter is ignored.
 The user connects with his own access rights.

 ## Options (II)